seud0nym/tch-gui-unhide/extras/README.md

 - /usr/share/transformer/commitapply/uci_minidlna.ca
 - /usr/share/transformer/mappings/uci/minidlna.map
 #### Removal Instructions
-1. Do not delete `tch-gui-unhide-xtra.minidlna`
+1. Do **not** delete `tch-gui-unhide-xtra.minidlna`
 2. Remove minidlna: `opkg remove minidlna`
-3. Re-run `tch-gui-unhide` to remove the GUI changes, and the additional transformer mappings
+3. Re-run `tch-gui-unhide` to remove the GUI changes, custom configuration and the additional transformer mappings
 4. Now you can delete `tch-gui-unhide-xtra.minidlna`

 ## tch-gui-unhide-xtra.rsyncd
 Adds the ability to enable and disable the rsync daemon from the GUI.
+#### Firmware Applicability
+Should be applicable to all firmware versions supported by `tch-gui-unhide`.
 #### Download
 https://raw.githubusercontent.com/seud0nym/tch-gui-unhide/master/extras/tch-gui-unhide-xtra.rsyncd
 #### Prerequisites